Dejean97/Customer_Segmentation/README.md

 ### Roundup

 This project allowed me to learn new skills in python as well as new analytical methods (RFM modelling and K-Means clustering).
-I believe customer segmentation is a very valuable and applicable skills and I expect to utilise these in my next project which will be an end-to-end analytics consulting task.
+I believe customer segmentation is a very valuable and applicable skill,  I expect to utilise this in my next project which will be an end-to-end analytics consulting task.